 Based in northern California, our team is made up of dedicated and passionate supporters of wildlife conservation.

 Stephanie’s two biggest passions are telling great stories and helping animals.
 In 2003 she was able to bring these passions together by managing communications projects for WildAid, an organization focused on ending illegal wildlife trafficking.
 Inspired by this experience she went on to get her M.A. in geography, studying human-wildlife interactions in marine mammal rescue and rehabilitation.
-Most recently, Stephanie was a Communications Officer at The William and Flora Hewlett Foundation where she worked on communications strategy and developed print and digital content on a variety of issues—including climate change, education, women’s empowerment and the arts.
-She has been a fan of WCN since attending her first Expo in 2004 and is thrilled to be back using her marketing and communications skills to help protect wildlife.
+Before WCN, Stephanie was a Communications Officer at The William and Flora Hewlett Foundation where she worked on communications strategy and developed print and digital content on a variety of issues—including climate change, education, women’s empowerment, and the arts.
+Stephanie leads WCN’s Communications Department and is thrilled to be using her marketing and communications skills to help protect wildlife.

 Jean-Gael "JG" Collomb, Ph.D.